 About St. Paul's: A Las Vegas Orthodox Church

 Saint Paul the Apostle Orthodox Church of Las Vegas, Nevada is a parish of the Diocese of the West, Orthodox Church in America.
-We are under the episcopacy of His Grace Bishop Benjamin, Bishop of San Francisco and the West, and the ruling hierarch of the Orthodox Church in America is His Beatitude, Metropolitan Tikhon, Archbishop of Washington and New York, Metropolitan of all America and Canada.
+We are under the episcopacy of His Eminence, Archbishop Benjamin, Archbishop of San Francisco and the West, and the ruling hierarch of the Orthodox Church in America is His Beatitude, Metropolitan Tikhon, Archbishop of Washington, Metropolitan of all America and Canada.
 Our parish Rector is Archpriest John J. Dresko. (biography)

 Our parish is named after the Holy Apostle Paul, counted along with the Apostle Peter as Leaders of the Apostles and teachers of the world.
 This apostolic patronymic is only fitting as the true history of our Las Vegas Orthodox parish, as a part of the greater Holy Orthodox Church, begins at Pentecost.
 The parish was originally founded in Las Vegas under then Archimandrite Nikolai (Soraich), who was consecrated Bishop Nikolai, Bishop of Sitka and Anchorage and Alaska in 2001.

 The parish was established on November 13, 1988 and the present temple was consecrated by His Beatitude, Metropolitan Theodosius with His Grace, Bishop Tikhon, and a gathering of other clergy and faithful in attendance on May 13, 1995.
 Our annual parish feast day is June 29th.